 Nurse charged with killing patients with insulin now facing 19 additional charges

-According to the Pennsylvania Attorney General, Michelle Henry, the 41-year-old nurse allegedly administered lethal doses of insulin to three patients beginning in 2020, now, 19 additional patients have been found to have been mistreated while under her care at five different care facilities.
+According to Pennsylvania Attorney General Michelle Henry, the 41-year-old nurse allegedly administered lethal doses of insulin to three patients beginning in 2020.
+Now 19 additional patients have been found to have been mistreated while under her care at five different care facilities.

 She is accused of administering excessive amounts of insulin to the patients and some of them were not diabetic.